Excellence in Education, Innovation in Practice.

 3. The knowledge of fundamentals of fibre optics enable the students to apply to various systems like communications, solar cell, photo cells and so on..

-4. Design, characterization and study of properties of material help the students to prepare new
+4. Design, characterization and study of properties of material help the students to prepare new materials for various engineering applications.

-5. The course also helps the students to be exposed to the phenomena of electromagnetism and
+5. The course also helps the students to be exposed to the phenomena of electromagnetism and also to have exposure on magnetic materials and dielectric materials.

-PROGRAMMING FOR PROBLEM SOLVING
+PROGRAMMING FOR PROBLEM SOLVING (CS103ES/CS203ES)

 1. To write algorithms and to draw flowcharts for solving problems.